Twisted bilayer graphene as a terahertz plasmonic crystal: Plasmonic network model

 where $K = K(q_p)$, with $q_p$ being the plasmon momentum at frequency $\omega$ [Eq.~\eqref{eqn:q_p}].
 The term $\phi_{a a'}^{(1)}$ represents the plasmonic response of the links.
 It can be obtained by taking the Fourier transform of Eq.~\eqref{eqn:1D_dielectric}.
 The terms $\phi_{a a'}^{(2)}$ and $\phi_{a a'}^{(3)}$ represent the effect of scattering at the nodes in the directions that are the same or opposite to the single-particle scattering channels, respectively, with the coefficients $B_{a b}$ forming the $6 \times 6$ matrix

 As in Sec.~\ref{sec:RPA}, we add a small imaginary part $\gamma_d$ to $\omega$ to regularize the spectral function.

-A representative plot of the spectral function is shown in Fig.~\ref{fig:bands}(b) for the short-range interaction case, where the scattering phase shifts are given by Eq.~\eqref{eqn:S_analytical}.
+A representative plot of the spectral function is shown in Fig.~\ref{fig:bands}(b) for the short-range interaction case [Eqs.~{\eqref{eqn:spectral_function}}, {\eqref{eqn:S}}, {\eqref{eqn:T}}--{\eqref{eqn:B}}].
 This plot illustrates the regime of a fairly strong single-particle deflection, $P_f = 0.4$.
 As in the RPA [Fig.~\ref{fig:bands}(a)], the plasmon spectrum is quasi-periodic in frequency, with six bands per period.
 The low-frequency spectrum consists of two diffusive branches with dispersions

 with the diffusion coefficients

 and a doubly-degenerate relaxational branch

 where